 So how will we travel?
 If not by car, probably by train.
 Air travel will always be there, but more people have become aware of the risk going to an airport and getting into a plane with hundreds of people onboard.
 Unfortunately, due to the symptoms of Covid-19, a new social stigma has occurred.
 When someone sneezes or coughs, we’ll automatically become alert and even run away, leaving the poor person (who might only have a slight cold if anything), feeling unaccepted or, well, stigmatized.

 Because of the social stigmatization here, more people will stay home if they feel just a little bit sick.
 At least, that’s my belief.

 The one who benefits most from all this is Mother Nature.
 I recently read a report from Forbes stating that the decrease in human activity and travel has allowed nature to heal.
-Have you heard of the clearer water in Venice and less air pollution in China?
-Well, if we keep up “the good work” of minimizing our carbon footprint and respecting nature the same way we respect the health of ourselves and loved ones, the future might be bright after all.
+Have you heard that the water in Venice’s canals are already clearer and less polluted?
+Or that the air quality in China has improved?
+If we keep up “the good work” of minimizing our carbon footprint and respecting nature the same way we respect the health of ourselves and loved ones, the future might be bright after all.
 Mother Earth has been tried and tested in the last century, so this is incredible news and something all of us can only be happy about.

 I’m curious; how has the pandemic changed your sense of wanderlust and sense of self?
 Are you still dreaming of traveling far and wide – or would you rather ‘go local’?